Domain controller: LDAP server signing requirements

 - Windows 10

-Describes the best practices, location, values, and security considerations for the Domain controller: LDAP server signing requirements security policy setting.
+This article describes the best practices, location, values, and security considerations for the Domain controller: LDAP server signing requirements security policy setting.

 This policy setting determines whether the Lightweight Directory Access Protocol (LDAP) server requires LDAP clients to negotiate data signing.